This Retro Clam Dip recipe is so retro, I think it’s time for it to come back. With a few “modifications”.

 It was that popular.

-Most used Cream cheese.
+Most recipes for Clam Dip use Cream cheese.
 I think the original might have been a Philadelphia cream cheese recipe.

 Zing and pizazz.

-So step back into the time machine, when life was kinder, and gentler in some ways, and harder in others.
+So take a step back into the time machine, when life was kinder, and gentler in some ways, and harder in others.
 But a party is a party, so party on…